Skip to content

 useInputLayer()Layered input with bubblingNoNo

 useInput(handler, options?) -- the primary input hook.
 Subscribes to RuntimeContext "input" events.
-Filters out modifier-only events.
+Filters out modifier-only events via isModifierOnlyEvent() from @silvery/ag/keys.
 Routes release events to the onRelease callback if provided, otherwise drops them.
+Return "exit" to quit the app.
 See Event Handling for the full API.

 useModifierKeys(options?) -- tracks which modifier keys (Cmd, Ctrl, Alt, Shift) are currently held.
 Uses useSyncExternalStore backed by a per-runtime singleton store.
 The enabled option controls subscription -- set to false to avoid re-renders when the component doesn't need modifier state.